 Why Internal Communication Is One of the Most Undervalued Drivers of Organizational Culture

-How intentional communication shapes organizational culture and drives meaningful engagement from within.
+How intentional communication shapes organizational culture and drives meaningful employee engagement.

 Most organizations think culture is built through mission statements, branding, or leadership initiatives alone.